IrvineCao/New-folder/readme.md

 **Step 2: Create Data Logic Module**

 In `data_logic/`, create a new Python file: `new_report_data.py`.
-This file should contain two functions that read the SQL files and execute them.
+This file should contain a dictionary that read the SQL files and execute them.

 ```python
 # data_logic/new_report_data.py